ethankennerly/as2cs/README.md

  * Array literal.
  * Hash literal.
  * Constant declaration.
+ * Overriding virtual functions in C#. http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c
+ * Interface definition.
+ * ActionScript is keyword.
+ * ActionScript as keyword.
+ * ActionScript instanceof keyword.
+ * JavaScript type keyword.
  * Nested function definitions.
  * ActionScript 3 convention of no return type in constructor.
  * Variable return type declaration in ActionScript '\*'
- * Overriding virtual functions in C#. http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c
- * Interface definition.
  * Reformat and reorder may insert some optional grammar, such as class base.
  * Reorder with nested.
 Otherwise the expanded form is needed, since the raw grammar text is parsed.
   This creates redundancy.
 Example: